NASA-Openscapes/earthdata-cloud-cookbook/README.md

 -   February 2, 2023
 -   March 2, 2023
+-   March 30, 2023

 ### **Hackday 2 Summary**

-At our 2nd hackday we had a brief overview of cookbook progress since we\'d last met before working in breakout groups together.
+At our 2nd hackday we had a brief overview of cookbook progress since we'd last met before working in breakout groups together.
 In this session:

 -   Updated the importer function by adding .md capability and rethinking storing copies of notebooks bc will get out of sync ([commit](https://github.com/NASA-Openscapes/earthdata-cloud-cookbook/commit/540e30545062dc6528f57aa9e1a83a9b66a46fe2)) (Cassie+Luis)